๐ŸŽ„

 5. Deviled Eggs

-• Garnish with paprika, chives, or bacon bits
+• Garnish for the season with paprika, snipped chives, or a sliver of crisp bacon.

 Calculate deviled eggs →